Xiushishen/Greenworks-RLM4/README.md

 sudo apt-get -y update
 sudo apt-get -y python3-pip libopenblas-dev
 ```
+Before installing Pytorch, please check the version of your Jetpack.
 ```
-# Before installing Pytorch, please check the version of your Jetpack.

 sudo apt-cache show nvidia-jetpack
 ```
+Below is the detailed information about your Jetpack.
+You need to find the corresponding Pytorch version based on Jetpack version.
 ```
 nvidia@nvidia-desktop:~$ sudo apt-cache show nvidia-jetpack [sudo] password for nvidia: